Azure/aks-baseline-automation/docs/app-azurevote-helmruncmd.md

 ### Playwright

 [Playwright](https://playwright.dev) is a web testing framework which is used to interact with a web application to mimic user input.
-It's use in this action workflow is a [single test]((deploymentassets/misc/playwrighttests/azure-vote-catswin.spec.js)) to verify that communication between pods is successful by voting (calling redis) and asserting the vote balance is correct.
+Its use in this workflow is a [single test]((deploymentassets/misc/playwrighttests/azure-vote-catswin.spec.js)) to verify that communication between pods is successful by voting (calling redis) and asserting the vote balance is correct.